Regional Transportation District: Bus

-In 1974, RTD acquired and consolidated the local bus systems.
+In February 1974, RTD began operating express services between Denver and various points in the metropolitan area, using 25 buses the agency had leased the previous month.
+RTD later acquired and consolidated the local bus systems.
+Evergreen Transit, which primarily ran commuter bus service between Evergreen and Denver, was the first, and RTD started running service on April 12, 1974.
 Denver Metro Transit became part of RTD in July 1974.
 RTD acquired the bus system in Boulder from the Public Service Company of Colorado.
-Other RTD acquisitions included Evergreen Transit, Longmont Mini, the Englewood-Littleton-Ft.
+Other RTD acquisitions included Longmont Mini, the Englewood-Littleton-Ft.
 Logan service, Public Service and Northglenn Suburban Service.
 RTD also acquired the privately owned Denver-Boulder Bus Company, which ran airport buses.

 RTD expanded and improved service frequency in the mid-1970s, and its services were expanded to routes that commercial carriers previously operated, although inflation prompted RTD to implement a new fare structure in February 1978.
 On September 11, 1978, RTD completely replaced all bus routes, formerly mostly radials from downtown Denver following old streetcar routes, with new routes based on a grid system, numbered based on the hundred blocks of the street grid.
 For instance, the new Colorado Blvd (4000 east block) route was number 40, and the new 10th Avenue (1000 north block) route was number 10.
 RTD reached a record number of weekday passengers in 1980, the same year it expanded the Park-n-Ride system and acquired 216 new buses, 89 of which were articulated.
 RTD also made its service more accessible to elderly and handicapped people.

-In 1979 federal approval was granted for the 16th Street Mall in downtown Denver, originally known as Transitway.
+In 1979, federal approval was granted for the 16th Street Mall in downtown Denver, originally known as Transitway.
 The project allowed express bus productivity to double and was eventually intersected by RTD's first light rail line, the D Line, at Stout and California streets.
 Construction began in 1980.

 State law required privatization of 20% of bus lines in 1989, with this quota increased to 35% in 2002.
 In September 1994 Downtown Express/High Occupancy Vehicle (HOV) lanes were opened to buses, and to carpools a year later.